camgrodgers/ProductionGraph/Contributions.md

 Ran meetings, did one-on-one chats and voice chats to help teammates and deal with bugs, and set most of the agenda for what needed to be done.

 ### Matthew Petela
+Attended team meetings and gave feedback/chatted in our Teams group

 ### Osiris Villacampa